openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 !---
 Figure: Issuance using Authorization code flow

-(1) The Wallet sends an Authorization Request to the Issuer's Authorization Endpoint.
+(1) The Wallet sends an Authorization Request to the Credential Issuer's Authorization Endpoint.
 Issuer returns Authorization Response with the authorization code upon successfully authenticating and obtaining consent from the End-User.
 This step happens in the frontchannel, by redirecting the End-User via the user agents.
 This step is defined in (#authorization_endpoint).

-(2) The Wallet sends a Token Request to the Issuer's Token Endpoint with the authorization code obtained in step (2).
-The Issuer returns an Access Token in the Token Request upon successfully validating authorization code.
+(2) The Wallet sends a Token Request to the Credential Issuer's Token Endpoint with the authorization code obtained in step (2). the Credential Issuer returns an Access Token in the Token Request upon successfully validating authorization code.
 This step happens in the backchannel using server to server communication.
 This step is defined in (#token_endpoint).

-(3) The Wallet sends a Credential Request to the Issuer's Credential Endpoint with the Access Token and proof of possession of the public key to which the the issued VC shall be bound.
-Upon successfully validating Access Token and proof, the Issuer returns a VC in the Credential Response if it is able to issue a Credential right away.
+(3) The Wallet sends a Credential Request to the Credential Issuer's Credential Endpoint with the Access Token and proof of possession of the public key to which the the issued VC shall be bound.
+Upon successfully validating Access Token and proof, the Credential Issuer returns a VC in the Credential Response if it is able to issue a Credential right away.
 This step is defined in (#credential-endpoint).

-If the Issuer requires more time to issue a Credential, the Issuer may returns an Acceptance Token to the Wallet with the information when the Wallet can start sending Deferred Credential Request to obtain an issued Credential as defined in (#deferred-credential-issuance).
+If the Credential Issuer requires more time to issue a Credential, the Credential Issuer may returns an Acceptance Token to the Wallet with the information when the Wallet can start sending Deferred Credential Request to obtain an issued Credential as defined in (#deferred-credential-issuance).

 Note: this flow is based on OAuth 2.0 and the code grant type, but it can be used with other grant types as well.

 ## Pre-Authorized Code Flow

 Below is a diagram of a Credential issuance using Pre-Authorized Code flow.
-It is a flow where the user authentication and authorization happens prior to the Issuer initiating the issuance flow, without utilizing the Authorization Endpoint.
+It is a flow where the user authentication and authorization happens prior to the Credential Issuer initiating the issuance flow, without utilizing the Authorization Endpoint.
 Issuance flow starts after Credentials are ready to be retrieved by the Wallet.
 See (#use-case-4) for a use case.

-How the user provides information required for the issuance of a requested Credential to the Issuer and the business processes conducted by the Issuer to prepare a Credential are out of scope of this specification.
+How the user provides information required for the issuance of a requested Credential to the Credential Issuer and the business processes conducted by the Credential Issuer to prepare a Credential are out of scope of this specification.

 This flow uses a newly defined OAuth 2.0 grant type "urn:ietf:params:oauth:grant-type:pre-authorized_code".

-The diagram is based on an Issuer initiated flow illustrated in a use case in (#use-case-4) and does not illustrate all of the optional features.
+The diagram is based on a Credential Issuer initiated flow illustrated in a use case in (#use-case-4) and does not illustrate all of the optional features.

 !---
 ~~~ ascii-art